railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

    :scale: 75
    :align: center

-   *Sale of a product in a partner language that differs from the user language*
+   *Selling a Product in a Partner Language that differs from the User Language*

 .. note:: One-off Sales

-   If a product is sold to a customer only once, you do not have to enter data into a complete new product form just for that sale.
+   If a product is sold to a customer only once, you do not have to enter data into a completely new product form just for that sale.
-   You can manually complete all the information in the order without putting it into a product: description, price, quantity, lead time, taxes.
+   You can manually complete all the information in the order without actually creating a product: description, price, quantity, lead time, taxes.
-   In this case OpenERP will not generate a delivery note because the product is not held in stock.
+   In this case OpenERP will not generate a delivery note because the "product" is not held in stock.

 When all of the products are entered, you can print the quotation and send it to the customer.
-To do this, click on the link :guilabel:`Quotation / Order` in the :guilabel:`Reports` section to the right.
+To do this, click the :guilabel:`Quotation / Order` link in the :guilabel:`Reports` section to the right.
 OpenERP opens the quotation in PDF to enable to you to see it before printing.

 .. figure:: images/sale_print.png
    :scale: 75
    :align: center

-   *Printing a sales quotation*
+   *Printing a Sales Quotation*

-You can then confirm the quotation to move it on to an order if the order is confirmed by the customer, or just cancel the window without confirming the order to leave it in quotation state.
+When the order is confirmed by the customer, you can confirm the quotation to turn in into an order.
+You can also just cancel the window without confirming the order to leave it in quotation state.
 To find all of the current quotations, you can use the menu :menuselection:`Sales --> Sales --> Sales Orders` and click the :guilabel:`Quotations` filter button.